JieGH/about/VALENCIA2022/VALENCIA2022.md

 Contact Jie Lei

----

-# **Summer school at Valencia, Spain**
+**Summer school in Valencia,** Spain**

 Hi, people from the **Apropos** group.
-In this post, I will share some tips and information about our summer school at Valencia, Spain.
+This post will share tips and information about our summer school in Valencia, Spain.
-These information mainly about travel, eat and explore.
+This information is mainly about traveling, eating, and exploring.

 ---
 ## 💶 Spending and currency
-The currency is euro.
+The currency is the euro.
 It’s **recommended to have cash** with you.
-For some rare cases, you need it to bus bus ticket or purchasing tram tickets from the broken cash only ticket machine.
-In most of cases, card is enough.
+In some rare cases, you need it to buy bus tickets or tram tickets from the broken cash-only ticket machine.
+In most cases, card is enough.

 ---
 ## Public transportation

-Valencia is a city with wide range of public transportation options and coverage.
+Valencia is a city with a wide range of public transportation options and coverage.

 ---

 ## ✈️ You just arrived in Valencia.

-After arriving the airport.
-You can take bus or metro to the city centre.
+After arriving at the airport, you can take a bus or metro to the city centre.
 External links: [HERE](https://www.valencia-cityguide.com/tourist-information/transport/transport-from-the-airport-to-the-city.html)

-I would recommend talking metro to get to the centre.
+I would recommend taking metro to get to the centre.
-Like most of city, the airport is in a extra charging zone of metro network.
-When leaving and arriving to the airport, make sure you purchase a single airport ticket.
+Like most of the city, the airport is in an extra charging zone of the metro network.
+When leaving and arriving at the airport, purchase a single airport ticket.

 You can also choose to purchase a **SUMA10-ABC** tickets, this is a 10 trips ticket can be used in zone ABC, bus, tram and metro.
 Price is €21.
-The 10 trips has long term validation.
+The 10 trips have long-term validation.

-This is usually not necessary since airport is the only stop in zone C. You would less likely go to zone c during your stay.
+This is usually not necessary since the airport is the only stop in zone C. You would less likely go to zone c during your stay.
 But a single airport ticket is €6
-So. **To buy a ABC ticket just easier for short tern visiter.**
+So. **To buy **an** ABC ticket just** easier for a short-term visiter.**

 About **SUMA-10** [here]( https://www.metrovalencia.es/en/communications/what-is-suma/)